web3/web3.js/docs/docs/guides/ens/index.md

 npm install web3
 ```

-## Setting Up web3 and ENS
+## Setting up web3 and ENS

-Now, let's set up web3 and ENS in TypeScript file:
+Now, let's set up web3 and ENS in a TypeScript file:

 ```typescript
 import Web3 from 'web3';